projectcalico/calico/getting-started/kubernetes/managed-public-cloud/iks.md

 Calico networking and network policy are automatically installed and configured in your [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service/).
 Default policies are created to protect your Kubernetes cluster, with the option to create your own policies to protect specific services.

 The geeky details of what you'll get:
-{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Cross-subnet:IPIP,Routing:BGP,Datastore:etcd' %}
+{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Cross-subnet:IPIP,Routing:BGP,Datastore:Kubernetes' %}

 ### Above and beyond